Equinor Logo

 Equinor LogoEquinor Logo PNG

-The Equinor logo is designed in a minimalist style, resembling a compass arrow.
+The Equinor logo is minimalist, resembling a compass arrow.
 Its shape conveys a sense of stability and direction, and the simplicity of the lines makes it a memorable element of visual identity.
-The design evokes associations with confidence and clear, forward movement.
+The design evokes confidence and a clear, forward movement.

 Equinor: Brand overview